Due to inclement weather, CDE will be closed starting at noon on Friday, Nov. 8

 Q: How is the student enrollment figured for school libraries?

-A: The school district enrollment numbers come from the Colorado Department of Education’s most recent District Pupil Membership.
+A: The K-12 school district enrollment numbers come from the Colorado Department of Education’s most recent District Pupil Membership.

 Definitions